OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-22.md

 ## Luke 22:29

-And I confer on you a kingdom, just as my Father conferred one on me,
+And I grant you a kingdom, just as my Father granted one to me,

 ## Luke 22:30